junxit/us-congress-bills-111/metadata.md

 - 2010-05-13 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute.
 With written report No. 111-185.
 - 2010-05-13 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute.
 With written report No. 111-185.
 - 2010-05-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 374.
+- 2010-09-20 — Amendment SA 4620 agreed to in Senate by Unanimous Consent.
+- 2010-09-20 — Amendment SA 4620 proposed by Senator Levin for Senator Durbin. (consideration: CR S7224) In the nature of a substitute.
+- 2010-09-20 — Measure laid before Senate by unanimous consent. (consideration: CR S7222-7224; text of measure as reported in Senate: CR S7222-7224)
+- 2010-09-20 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-20 — Senate amendment agreed to: Amendment SA 4620 agreed to in Senate by Unanimous Consent.
+- 2010-09-20 — Senate amendment proposed (on the floor): Amendment SA 4620 proposed by Senator Levin for Senator Durbin.(consideration: CR S7224)
+- 2010-09-20 — Senate amendment submitted
+- 2010-09-20 — The committee substitute as amended agreed to by Unanimous Consent.